Former Fed chair Bernanke shares Nobel for research on banks | Business

 - Sweden

-Bernanke, 68, who is now with The Brookings Institution in Washington, D.C., examined the Great Depression of the 1930s, showing how dangerous bank runs — when panicked savers withdraw their deposits — can be.
+“Financial crises and depressions are kind of the worst thing that can happen to the economy,'' said John Hassler of the Committee for the Prize in Economic Sciences.
+“These things can happen again.
+And we need to have an understanding of the mechanism behind those and what to do about it.
+And the laureates this year provide that.”
+Bernanke, 68, now with the Brookings Institution in Washington, examined the Great Depression of the 1930s, showing the danger of bank runs — when panicked people withdraw their savings — and how bank collapses led to widespread economic devastation.
+Before Bernanke, economists saw bank failures as a consequence, not a cause, of economic downturns.

-Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits can prevent a spiraling of financial crises.
+Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits and can prevent a spiralling of financial crises.
+In 1983, they co-authored “Bank Runs, Deposit Insurance, and Liquidity,” which in part addressed damage from runs on banks.

-“The laureates' insights have improved our ability to avoid both serious crises and expensive bailouts,” said Tore Ellingsen, chair of the Committee for the Prize in Economic Sciences.
+Diamond said the Nobel came as a surprise.
+On Monday morning, he said, “I was sleeping very soundly and then all of a sudden, off went my cellphone'' with good news from Nobel committee.

+When it comes to the global economic turmoil created by the COVID-19 pandemic and Russia's war in Ukraine, Diamond said the financial system is “much, much less vulnerable'' to crises because of memories of the 2000s collapse and improved regulation.

+“The problem is that these vulnerabilities of the fear of runs and dislocations and crises can show up anywhere in the financial sector.
+It doesn't have to be commercial banks,” he said.

-Their research took on great real-world significance when investors sent the financial system into a panic during the fall of 2008.
+The trio's research took on great real-world significance when investors sent the financial system into a panic during fall 2008.

-He slashed short-term interest rates to zero, directed the Fed's purchases of Treasury and mortgage investments and set up unprecedented lending programs.
+He slashed short-term interest rates to zero, directed the Fed's purchases of Treasury and mortgage investments and set up unprecedented lending programmes.
 Collectively, those steps calmed investors and fortified big banks.

 They also pushed long-term interest rates to historic lows and led to fierce criticism of Bernanke, particularly from some 2012 Republican presidential candidates, that the Fed was hurting the value of the dollar and running the risk of igniting inflation later.